July 2, 2026, 9:24 am | Read time: 2 minutes

 3. Mistake: Not watering enough

 When watering cucumbers, you can also make the mistake of not watering enough.
-Cucumbers are made up almost entirely of water and need a lot of it.
+Cucumbers are almost entirely made up of water and need a lot of it.
 A rule of thumb is that during the entire growing phase, a cucumber plant needs twelve liters of water per harvested cucumber.
 It’s important to water them sufficiently; otherwise, powdery mildew can also develop due to this care mistake.

 Don’t forget trellises!